VicDominguez/EnhanceNet-Code/README.md

 # How-To

 ## Upscale images 4x
-  - Copy all high-resolution images to the input directory.
+  - Copy all high-resolution images to the input directory as image file or base64 string file.
-  - Enter the following into a terminal window: `./run.sh`
+  - Go to `main.py` and use one of 4 modes avalibles on `use_model.py` for each image,

-The images will be first downscaled and then upscaled with EnhanceNet.
+  providing the path of input images and the desired output path.

-## Requirements:
+## Prerequirements:
   - an internet connection (for the first run only, if you do not have all packages)
   - python (<http://python.org>)